EDreams ODIGEO: Prime

-In June 2020 eDreams Odigeo expanded its subscription program, Prime, to add accommodation.
-The product, which previously covered only flights, has been expanded to hotel fares (on more than 2.1 million hotels worldwide since November 2020) and is available on eDreams, Opodo and GO Voyages.
-According to eDreams Odigeo, Prime members can save an average of €250 per trip combining hotels and flights.
+In June 2020 eDreams ODIGEO expanded its subscription program, Prime, to add accommodation.
+The product, which previously covered only flights, has been expanded to hotel fares (on more than 2.1 million hotels worldwide since November 2020) and is available on eDreams, Opodo, and GO Voyages.
+According to eDreams ODIGEO, Prime members can save an average of €250 per trip combining hotels and flights.

-In May 2021 eDreams Odigeo’s travel subscription service Prime reached one million subscribers.
-The OTA’s subscription model increased its membership by +58% over the year to 876,000 subscribers and it reached one million subscribers in May. eDreams Odigeo forecasts to reach two million subscribers by September 2022.
+In May 2021, Prime reached one million subscribers.
+The OTA’s subscription model increased its membership by 58% over the year to 876,000 subscribers and it reached one million subscribers in May. eDreams Odigeo forecasts to reach two million subscribers by September 2022.
+Over the last two years Prime has reached 6 Million subscribers (May 2024).

+In February 2025, Prime surpassed 7 Million subscribers.

 Prime hotels

 In June 2020, eDreams ODIGEO expanded its subscription program, Prime, to add accommodation.
 The product, which previously covered only flights, has been expanded to hotel fares (on more than 2.1 million hotels worldwide since November 2020) and is available on eDreams, Opodo and GO Voyages.
 According to eDreams ODIGEO, Prime members can save an average of €250 per trip by combining hotels and flights.